RTEMS/rtems-docs/ada_user/ada_user.rst

 ..
 COMMENT: === Unlimited Objects ===

-.. _Configuring-a-System-Unlimited-Objects:

 Unlimited Objects
 -----------------

 In real-time embedded systems the RAM is normally a limited, critical resource and dynamic allocation is avoided as much as possible to ensure predictable, deterministic execution times.
-For such cases, see:ref:`Configuring a System Sizing the RTEMS Workspace <Configuring-a-System-Sizing-the-RTEMS-Workspace>` for an overview of how to tune the size of the workspace.
+For such cases, see `Sizing the RTEMS Workspace`_ for an overview of how to tune the size of the workspace.
 Frequently when users are porting software to RTEMS the precise resource requirements of the software is unknown.
 In these situations users do not need to control